Construction Skills Bootcamp

 - Demonstrate math skills needed to pursue a career in construction

-- Options include: Basics in Carpentry, Basics in Electrical, Basics in Concrete, and Basics in Plumbing.
+- The last 2 weeks of a standard Bootcamp schedule end with a Trade Focus that is selected by the class.
+Options include: Basics in Carpentry, Basics in Electrical, Basics in Concrete, and Basics in Plumbing.

 - Demonstrate the proper use and identification, including safety procedures, for various hand tools related to construction